NautilusTrader

 • Recalculates average entry and exit prices.

-• Updates peak quantity (maximum exposure reached).
+• Updates peak quantity for the current cycle.

 • Accumulates commissions by currency.